sevora/blog/_posts/2022-12-02-vim-is-my-text-editor.markdown

 ---
-title: "Why is Vim my main text editor?"
+title: "Why is Vim my Main Text Editor?"
 ---

 ## What is vim?